dk107dk/cdocs/README.md

 *get_compose_doc* requires the compose template be *.xml*, *.html* or *.md*.
 A compose doc could be referenced by a concat file, or vice versa, but the reference will only include the file contents; it will not be transformed.
  - **get_labels**: labels as json dicts for paths like ```/x/y/z``` found as ```[root]/x/y/z/labels.json```.
 Labels are transformed in the same way as docs, except that the keys of the json dict are individual templates.
 A label can pull in a doc in the same way that a doc is embedded in a compose doc.

-Creating a cdocs endpoint using Flask might look something like:
+Creating a Cdocs endpoint using Flask might look something like:
 ```
 app = Flask(__name__)
 api = Api(app)